-- Partner with Green Mountain Power and VT Electric Coop to speed up EV adoption in Underhill by providing incentives and adding more charging stations. - Install public charging stations on town properties and encourage private businesses to do the same. - Expand bike/walking opportunities on town highways and consider people with limited mobility: for example, by pursuing a River Road bike lane and a sidewalk in Underhill Center, and by reducing speed limits so pedestrians are safer. - Ensure high internet speeds to encourage the use of remote work, school, healthcare, and other services by Underhill residents.
-Pursue joining Chittenden County Communications Union District.
+- Partner with Green Mountain Power and VT Electric Coop to speed up EV adoption in Underhill by providing incentives and adding more charging stations. - Install public charging stations on town properties and encourage private businesses to do the same. - Expand bike/walking opportunities on town highways and consider people with limited mobility.
+For example, by pursuing a River Road bike lane and a sidewalk in Underhill Center, and by reducing speed limits so pedestrians are safer.